wp-plugins/events-manager/readme.txt

 * added dev version auto-updater
 * improved performance in events with booking widget listings
 * improved performance in date range searches (e.g. calendar)
+* reverted to using .delegate() instead of jQuery 1.7+ .on() listener for compatibility
+* slightly improved mail options logic and layout (plus php mail can send html emails now)
+* fixed buddypress conflict if groups component is disabled
+* fixed event spaces not overriding displayed values in booking stats pages

 = 5.1.4 =
 * pinpoint your location with dragable map markers!